bsphere/nsqworker/README.md

 * Any interactions with NSQ from within a thread worker, such as `message.requeue()`, `message.finish()` and publishing message __must be added as callback to the ioloop__

-* An optional `timeout=<seconds>` can be added to the worker constructor, if it is defined, after the defined timeout the optional exception handler will invoked with an `concurrent.futures.TimeoutError`.
+* An optional `timeout=<seconds>` can be added to the worker constructor, if it is defined, after the defined timeout the optional exception handler will invoked with an `nsqworker.errors.TimeoutError`.
 Due to `concurrent.futures.ThreadPoolExecutor` limitations it is impossible to cancel the running executor thread and it may continue running even after the timeout exception was raised.

+* An optional `--loglevel` command line argument can be provided to set the logging level, default is `INFO`.
+The same logging level can be used with other loggers by getting it form the worker with `numric_level = worker.logger.level`

 * TODO - message de-duping.